ParkingReformNetwork/parking-lot-map/README.md

 Also export the city's parking lots GeoJSON and save it as the file `parking-lots-update.geojson`.

-Then, determine the city/state name, such as `Saint Louis, MO`.
+Then, determine the city/state name, such as `St. Louis, MO`.

 Now, run the below but replace the last part with the city/state name (in single quotes!):